 The Plan has an excess risk reinsurance agreement with a non-affiliated company to limit its risk of catastrophic losses and its exposure to large claims by individuals with chronic or high cost conditions.
 The Plan maintains medical claims reinsurance with a deductible of \$1.0 million for Medicaid, \$1.2 million for Marketplace, \$0.6 million for Medicare, and \$0.5 million for MMP.
 The reinsurance pays 90% of losses in excess of the deductible.
 The annual limit for Medicaid and Medicare is \$2.0 million per member per year, and is unlimited for Marketplace.
-Reinsurance expense is reported as a reduction of net premium income, and amounted to approximately \$4.2 million and \$2.7 million for the years ended December 31, 2018 and 2017, respectively.
+Reinsurance expense is reported as a reduction of net premium income, and amounted to approximately \$4.7 million and \$4.2 million for the years ended December 31, 2019 and 2018, respectively.
 Due to its participation in the Marketplace, the Plan was also part of the ACA Transitional Reinsurance Program.
-Refer to Note 24, "Retrospectively Rated Contracts and Contracts Subject to Redetermination", for further information.
+Refer to Note 24 for further information.
 Reinsurance recoveries not received as of year-end are recorded as either amounts recoverable from reinsurers or a reduction to claims unpaid in the statutory basis statements of admitted assets, liabilities, capital and surplus.